 The lack of “good” mentioned here is not playful, flirtatious, or salacious.
 The badness spoken of is the deep pain and darkness that exists in all of us.
-A central point in the book is that we find life not by drawing close to those who follow what we imagine to be the “right” road–those that see all things as pure and good and have little capacity to hold the brokenness of others’ in their sights–nor those that live solely on the “bad” road–those whose lives turn inside on themselves such that they become less human and treat others likewise.
+East of Eden emphatically tells us that we do not find life by drawing close to those on what we imagine to be the “right” road–who see all things as pure and good and have little capacity to hold the brokenness of others’ in their sights; nor is it found with those that live solely on the “bad” road–whose lives turn inside on themselves such that they become less human and treat others likewise.

 Rather, life in relationship with others is found by drawing close to those who, as one character puts it, are “crammed full to the top with every good thing and every bad thing.”
 It is when one sees their own darkness and accepts their “not good”-ness, and in turn draws close to others of the same realization, that the light can begin cresting upon the horizon.